hannamkrtchian/Music-Player-App/README.md

 1. all songs
   - AllSongsFragment

-First we get the recyclerview and the text view “no songs” from the layout.
-Then we make a projection (song data that has to be stored in AudioModel) and a selection (only music) to use in “cursor”.
-Then we call the function “fetchSongs”, that is located in the AllSongsViewModel, with this cursor.
-This function fills the songsList with the songs found on the device.
-Then we observe the songsList.
-If it’s empty we make the textView “no songs” visible.
-Else we add to each song in the list the album art (cover) of the song and then we fill the recycler view by calling the MusicListAdapter (see further).
+Firstly, the RecyclerView and the "no songs" TextView are retrieved from the layout.
+Following that, a projection (containing song data intended for storage in AudioModel) and a selection (restricted to music only) are established for use in the "cursor".
+Afterwards, the "fetchSongs" function, located in the AllSongsViewModel, is invoked with this cursor.
+This function populates the songsList with the songs identified on the device.
+The songsList is then observed, and if it is empty, the "no songs" TextView is made visible.
+Conversely, if there are songs, each song in the list will get its respective album art (cover).
+Finally, the RecyclerView is populated by invoking the MusicListAdapter.

   - AllSongsViewModel